 A digital x-ray machine is similar to digital camera, allowing the radiograph to be viewed immediately after it is taken.
 When working with awake, often wiggly pets this markedly improves efficiency and the quality of the views allowing for better diagnosis.
 These radiographs can easily be emailed to specialists for review and to owners if they wish for a copy.

-We routinely do radiographs for both OFA and PennHip Evaluation.
+We routinely do radiographs for OFA Evaluations.
 Our dental X-ray is also digital.
 We also have an ultrasound machine which is commonly used for abdominal evaluations, although for advanced screening referral to a board certified ultrasonographer is recommened.

 Blood Pressure: Blood pressure assessment in pets is more difficult than humans as a stethocope cannot be used.
 We have two types of blood pressure equipment (an oscillometric monitor and a doppler monitor) and can choose the most effective one for individual pets.
 These monitors are used both for anesthetic monitoring and for routine blood pressure assessment, especially in pets suffering from kidney or heart disease.